Reduce Your Stroke Risk: Live Healthy

 - Avoid grocery shopping when you’re hungry or tired.

 - Try eating five different colors a day to get a variety of nutrients.
-(Food dyes don’t count!).
+(Food dyes don’t count!)

 - Plan to have healthy meals with others.
 This makes spending time with friends a priority in an increasingly digital world.
-Plus you keep each other accountable for the dietary choices you make.

 - Opt for plants and whole grains that provide protein instead of relying on meat, dairy, or eggs every day.
 These options can provide all the protein you need every day.